josyb/myhdl2.0/README.md

 His copyright will be maintained for all borrowed code.

 ## Observations on MyHDL
-Except for the `Signal` and the *ingenious* `intbv()` objects the original MyHDL used native Pyton objects to represent RTL constructs.
+Except for the `Signal` and the *ingenious* `intbv()` objects original MyHDL uses native Pyton objects to represent RTL constructs.
 - using `bool()` to represent the single bit
 - using *anonymous* classes to represent both `Structure` and `Interface`
 - using *anonymous* list to represent `Array`
-These *anonymous* objects make like difficult as e.g. they lack assignment.
+These *anonymous* objects make life difficult as e.g. they lack assignment.
 The conversion to both **VHDL** and **Verilog** is a single pass where the output is written *as fast as possible*

 ## Goals and Targets